datalad/datalad/paper.md

 **They require a layer above to establish a *distribution*.**
 The DataLad project's initial goal was to provide a data distribution with unified access to already available public data archives in neuroscience, such as [crcns.org](http://crcns.org) and [openfmri.org](http://openfmri.org).
-On their own, Git and git-annex do not provide user interfaces for search across available repositories or for convenient manipulation of individual components of a data distribution.
+On their own, Git and git-annex do not provide user interfaces for searching across available repositories or for convenient manipulation of individual components of a data distribution.
-[datasets.datalad.org](http://datasets.datalad.org) became an example of such a data distribution curated by the DataLad team, which at the moment provides streamlined access to over 250 TBs of data across wide range of projects and archives.
+[datasets.datalad.org](http://datasets.datalad.org) became an example of such a data distribution curated by the DataLad team, which at the moment provides streamlined access to over 250 TBs of data across a wide range of projects and archives.
 <!-- MIH thinks this needs a clarification of terms.
 If datasets.d.o is a distribution than datalad is "just a client tool" too.
 I think this is probably aimed at the nesting feature, and if so, we should use the term, because people can read about it in the handbook.
 This technical feature is then what is used to build a "unified data distribution" -->
 <!-- YOH: good point, after all every distribution relies on client tools.
 I have tried to address it above by removing the notion of "just a client tool".
  I do not think we can escape "metadata" completely -->